HEALTHCARE MESSAGING SPECIALIST MJOG REVEALS NEW APP FAMILY TO SUPPORT HEALTH SECRETARY MATT HANCOCK’S FLAGSHIP NHS STRATEGY

 “Our Smart Monitor is simple and intuitive to use meaning all patient groups can easily adopt the service into their routines, freeing up precious time and resources for GPs.
 What’s more, clinicians can choose to use just one of the micro apps, or all of them at the same time to best reflect their respective patient populations.”

-The service costs each GP surgery just £25 per month on top of their MJOG Premium messaging service subscription.
+The service costs each GP surgery £600 per year, plus VAT, on top of their MJOG Premium messaging service subscription.

 The launch of Smart Monitor by MJOG comes just a few months after the Cambridge-based technology company spearheaded a trailblazing partnership scheme aimed at improving access to doctors for hundreds of thousands of patients.